worklifebeyond/wlb-be-test/server/services/users/api_doc.md

-# Blog App - Users Service
+# Blog App - Users Service API
 Blog App is an application to manage your blog.
 It has two services : Users & Logs.

 Its Users service has :